Cristian Gamboa

-Cristian Esteban Gamboa Luna (born 24 October 1989), commonly known as Cristian Gamboa, is a Costa Rican professional footballer who plays as a right-back for Bundesliga club VfL Bochum and the Costa Rica national team.
+Cristian Esteban Gamboa Luna (born 24 October 1989) is a Costa Rican former professional footballer who played as a right-back.

-Gamboa is an international player for Costa Rica and played in the team at the 2014 FIFA World Cup that reached the quarter-finals.
+Gamboa was an international player for Costa Rica and represented the national team at the 2014 FIFA World Cup, 2015 CONCACAF Gold Cup, 2016 Copa América, 2017 CONCACAF Gold Cup, 2018 FIFA World Cup, and the 2019 CONCACAF Gold Cup.

 Club career

 Gamboa was born in Liberia, Costa Rica.
 At age 15, he was deemed not good enough to play for Costa Rican clubs Saprissa and Alajuelense.

 He played from the 2006–2007 season for hometown club Municipal Liberia.
 He then moved abroad and joined Norwegian side Fredrikstad in summer 2010 and played there for two half seasons, before he joined Copenhagen in summer 2011.
 He made his debut in a 0–1 loss against Standard Liège in the UEFA Europa League.

 Gamboa joined Rosenborg on a three-month-loan deal in August 2012 with the Norwegian club having an option to buy.
 He made his debut on 3 September 2012 in a Tippeligaen match away at Stabæk, winning 2–0.
 By November he had impressed sufficiently in the ten games he played in for Rosenborg for them to offer him a permanent deal, and he signed five-year contract with the club.

 In late July 2014, English Premier League club West Bromwich Albion agreed to sign Gamboa for a fee estimated in the media as around £2 million.
 Because the player had insufficient recent international appearances for a work permit to be granted automatically, completion of the deal was dependent on a successful appeal to the Football Association, which was confirmed on 5 August.
 The player signed a three-year contract.